-- •Satisfactory internship evaluation by cooperating teachers and university superivisors with "2.0" or better. - •Satisfactory Exit Portfolio Review. - •Transcript review to verify Highly Qualified Teacher eligibility. - •Submission of required ALSDE forms.
+- •Minimum 2.75 GPA in ED courses and 2.75 GPA in teaching field; no grades lower than C. - •Completion of 210 hours of field experiences in diverse settings; uploaded into TK20. - •Satisfactory disposition ratings from ED faculty and coopeating teachers. - Application for internship and graduation on file. - •Completion of 6 Professional Development Activities. - Passing Scores on ALL required Praxis II exams. - •Satisfactory internship evaluation by cooperating teachers and university superivisors with "2.0' or better. - •Satisfactory Exit Portfolio Review. - Passing of edTPA. - •Transcript review to verify Highly Qualified Teacher eligibility. - •Submission of required ALSDE forms.